≡ Menu

 • Blunt force trauma to the face

-• (Hit in the head hard with an object with no sharp blade)
+• (Hit in the head hard with an object with no sharp blade.)

 • Such as a rock

-• Sharp force trauma to the face
+• Intense force trauma to the face

 • Such as a knife